HDSB-GWS-ProgrammingClub/jasons-stuff/Notepad--/README.md

 # Notepad--
 **Made by Jason**

-## Attention Apple Fanboys like myself
-To open this, unzip the .zip file and open the .app file\
-Github won't let me add a .app file unzipped

 ## What is this?
 This is like Notepad++, but instead of plus, it's minus.\
 It's worse than Notepad instead of better